rcrowther/django-img/README.md

 - SmartCrop
 - SmartResize

-If you only need different image sizes, then you only need to configure these.
+If you only need different image sizes, you only need to configure these.
 But if you want to pass some time with image-processing code, you can add filters to generate ''PuddingColour' and other effects.

 ### Filter placement and registration